-In Florida, if property is already receiving favorable tax treatment via an agricultural assessment (or other "current valuation"), it is unlikely that a conservation easement will further reduce the property tax.
-If land is not already in an agricultural assessment, it may be classified as such, but there are no guarantees.
-An agricultural assessment is an agricultural production oriented classification, and easement property may have little or no production characteristics associated with it.
-Nonetheless, land not already in an agricultural or some other tax favorable classification may benefit from a property tax reduction depending upon the post easement fair market value, the types of encumbrances specified in the conservation easement, future land use options, and other considerations.
+Keep in mind that if your property is already receiving favorable tax treatment via an agricultural assessment (or other "current valuation"), a conservation assessment outside of that associated with a perpetual conservation easement may or may not further reduce the property tax.
+An agricultural assessment is an agricultural production-oriented classification.
+Land not already in an agricultural classification or some other tax-favorable classification may benefit from a conservation assessment depending upon the post-easement fair market value, the types of encumbrances specified in the conservation easement, future land use options, and other considerations.